kritgrover/htv-sustainu/README.md

 ## Functionality
 ### Basic Working:
-- Download the X app.
+- Download the SustainU app.
 - Students are asked to Login or Sign Up with their UTORid.
 - Scan the QR code from the app after performing said activities to earn points.
 - Accumulate points and rise up the leaderboard.